-The student must write a make-up exam if the regularly scheduled exam is missed for reasons for which adequate documentation is received by the instructor (this documentation must be supplied by the Academic Counseling office).
+The student must write a make-up exam if the regularly scheduled exam is missed for reasons for which adequate documentation is received by the Academic Counseling office.
+Make-up exams will cover the same content as the original exam, but may not use the same format or include the same number of questions.